avimanyu786/UplayStartupMinimize/Patch Notes.md

 1.1.2:

 Installer updated.
 Executable version of the vbs file is being used and also, the user no longer needs to copy a shortcut to the same to startup folder.

+26-04-2018

+2.0:

+Major changes:

+1. No longer waiting for an estimated time interval to hide the Uplay overlay on Windows startup (v1.1.2).
+2. Uplay will automatically hide itself to the system tray as soon as it auto-logins and initializes after Windows startup.